30 Secret Wonders to Discover in Regional Australia

 Discover tunes on tap in Castlemaine, Vic

-7/32The Taproom in Central Victoria isn’t any ordinary pub – it’s co-owned by former Hunters & Collectors drummer Doug Falconer, which means stellar live acts.
-Go on a Friday or Sunday, when Doug lures top musos, and order yourself a Frailty Pale Ale.
+6/31The Taproom in central Victoria isn’t any ordinary pub – it’s co-owned by former Hunters & Collectors drummer Doug Falconer, which means stellar live acts.
+Go on a Thursday, Friday or Sunday, when Falconer lures top musos, and order yourself a Frailty Pale Ale.

 Image credit: Tourism Western Australia